Orchards of al-Andalus.

 View from the Generalife orchards, with the Alhambra in the background.

 The Mediterranean climate marked out to a large extent the kinds of cultivations in rural areas fostering an intense commercial activity that brought contact between the productive areas and the large towns and the city or civitas.
 The agricultural space was organized into sectors and apparently was differentiated depending on the degree of human use.
-In this way, we can find the orchard (hortus), or mount (saltus) and between them the cultivated land (ager) and next to this the wilderness (silva).
+In this way, we can find the orchard (hortus), or mount (silva) and between them the cultivated land (ager) and next to this the wilderness (saltus).

 Aerial view of the village of Moclín (Granada), in the Route of the Caliphate.